RISHIT-ANAND/ISTE-HACKTOBER-21_THE-ALGO-COMPANION/CP RAGE/DYNAMIC PROGRAMMING/README.md

 <hr>

-<h2> Let's try to understand this by taking an example of Fibonacci numbers. </h2>
+<h2> 🎯Let's try to understand this by taking an example of Fibonacci numbers. </h2>

 ```
 Fibonacci (n) = 1; if n = 0